 Without these elements, planting efforts may generate short-term activity but limited long-term results.

 For CSR leaders, this distinction matters.
 A company may be able to say it planted trees, but the more important question is whether those trees are likely to survive and contribute to forest recovery.
-Sustainable reforestation focuses on that outcome.
+Sustainable reforestation focuses on that outcome, making it a better fit for companies that aim to create real environmental value rather than simply meeting CSR requirements.

 Businesses often use the phrase tree planting when talking about environmental activities, but tree planting and forest recovery are not exactly the same thing.